Free delivery and quick, free installation

 • Doesn’t control the environment as well

-• Can’t leave open in bad weather
+• Can’t leave doors open in bad weather

 4. Install Exhaust Fans

 Exhaust fans are one of the best ventilation methods for a garage in any climate.
-Not only do they help regulate indoor temperatures, but also allow fumes and gasses like carbon monoxide (CO) to escape.
-This is extremely important for attached garages, where CO released from running car engines can leak into the home and poison the air.
+Not only do they help regulate indoor temperatures, but they also allow fumes and gasses like carbon monoxide (CO) to escape.
+This is extremely important for attached garages, where CO from running car engines can leak into the home and poison the air.

 • Controls moisture